 (A) Parenting classes and life-skills training;

-(B) Participation in an alcohol or drug addiction program certified by the department of alcohol and drug addiction services under section 3793.06 of the Revised Code;
+(B) Participation in a community addiction services provider certified by the department of mental health and addiction services under section 5119.36 of the Revised Code;

 (C) In the case of a homeless assistance group, finding a home;

-(D) In the case of a minor head of household or adult with a disability, active work in an individual written rehabilitation plan with the rehabilitation services commission;
+(D) In the case of a minor head of household or adult with a disability, active work in an individual written rehabilitation plan with the opportunities for Ohioans with disabilities agency;

 (E) In the case of a minor head of household or adult who has been the victim of domestic violence, residing in a domestic violence shelter, receiving counseling or treatment related to the domestic violence, or participating in criminal justice activities against the domestic violence offender;